HiDeoo/starlight-package-managers/.changeset/heavy-fans-jump.md

 'starlight-package-managers': minor
 ---

-Added support for the `install` command, for installing all dependencies specified in the package.json file.
+Adds the `install` command type to install all dependencies for a project.